OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-01.md

 ## Joshua 1:16

-They answered Joshua, “All that you have commanded us we will do, and wherever you send us we will go.
+They responded to Joshua, “We will do all that you have instructed us, and we will go wherever you send us.

 ## Joshua 1:17